Casper's Cloak vs AdGuard: different strengths, honest comparison

 On Corporate Ownership and Trust

 A widely-shared Hacker News post — “Who owns ExpressVPN, Nord, Surfshark?”
 (673 pts) — surfaced how opaque corporate consolidation erodes the trust model of privacy tools.
 AdGuard is not part of that consolidation map, but it is a Cyprus-registered company with external infrastructure.
-Casper's Cloak is an independent product with no holding company, no venture-backed parent, and no servers that handle your traffic.
+Casper's Cloak is an independent product with no holding company and no venture-backed parent.

 On Fingerprinting